 - Policyholders are still able to transfer their discount to a new owner by assigning their flood insurance policy when their property changes ownership.

 - And discounts to policyholders in communities who participate in the Community Rating System will continue.
 Communities can continue earning National Flood Insurance Program rate discounts of 5% - 45% based on the Community Rating System classification.
 However, since Risk Rating 2.0 does not use flood zones to determine flood risk, the discount will be uniformly applied to all policies throughout the participating community, regardless of whether the structure is inside or outside of the Special Flood Hazard Area.

 Infographic: National Rate Analysis

-View the collection of 50 state profiles, which contain data specific to each state.
+View the collection of 50 state profiles, which describe Risk Rating 2.0 changes specific to each state.

 View State Profiles